 CETL 8713 Short Paper

 So far in the course, we have explored how memory building and recalling works, learned about misconceptions about learning, and various learning principles.
 The first few weeks of the course were focused on the psychology of learning and the learning myths.
 Both the short video we have watched [1], and the paper titled “What Will Improve A Student’s Memory?”
-[2] discusses learning myths.
+[2] discuss learning myths.
 A few of the myths mentioned are that “we only use 10% of our brain,” “There are different learning styles, such as auditory, visual, etc.” and so on [1, 2].
 Similarly, authors examine claims about learning styles in [3].
 The authors state that the evidence on the existence of learning styles is not conclusive and there exists no experimental data supporting that matching the mode of teaching with the learning style of students improves students’ performance.
 Authors suggest that instead of focusing on different learning styles, paying attention to how students learn and different factors contributing to their learning would be more helpful [3].

 In [2], Daniel Willingham shares three principles of learning and creating memories for students.
 The first principle he introduces is that memory is “the residue of thought” and the more a person thinks about something, the more likely that they will remember it later.
 However, he also states that remembering the information committed to memory depends more on the quality of the cues associated with that memory.
 Willingham further explains that the quality of the cues depends on certain factors, such as whether there are enough details about the memory, whether the cue leads to only one memory or multiple memories, etc. As the second principle, we need to make sure that the cues used for our memories are detailed and distinctive to avoid forgetting the things we have committed to memory.
 The last learning principle in [2] is that people tend to be overconfident about what they learn or commit to memory, which causes them to not study enough, at least on average.
 Thus, to ensure that students are studying effectively, Willingham suggests that instructors need to find ways to have students assess their knowledge more realistically.